 You will form groups of five people (or six given instructor permission).
-Each group has one case analysis to complete.
-The group is also responsible for completing a Marketing Plan for a client and for making two in-class presentations of the plan.
+The group is responsible for completing a Marketing Plan for a client and for making two in-class presentations of the plan.
 All group members should be attending the same class section.
-Please complete the last page of the course outline and submit it NO LATER THAN Friday, January 27th.
+Please complete the last page of the course outline and submit it NO LATER THAN Friday, September 22nd.

-80% of your mark in this course is teamwork so choose your fellow group members wisely.
+60% of your mark in this course is teamwork so choose your fellow group members wisely.

 To encourage equal contribution, peer evaluation will be used to assess each member's work.
 Groups are encouraged to set some ground rules and expectations early in the term and to have a short feedback session following the completion of each assignment so that individuals are made aware if their input is less than expected by their team.
-The peer evaluation form (attached to this outline) should be submitted no later than Friday, April 14th, with the completed Marketing Plan.
+The peer evaluation form (attached to this outline) should be submitted no later than Monday, December 11th, with the completed Marketing Plan.
 If I do not receive a peer evaluation form from you, I will assume that you feel each member of the group contributed equally.